salesforce/botsim/docs/tutorials.rst

     - **[NLU] Dialog act maps for natural language understanding of bot messages**: The template is used to map bot messages to semantic-level dialog acts via fuzzy matching.

-      The approach is adopted for the following reasons:  1) BotSIM is designed for commercial task-oriented dialog systems 2) most of the commercial chatbots adopt a "rule-action-message” scheme, where there are clear defined or easily inferred mappings from bot messages to rules/actions.
+      The approach is adopted for the following reasons:  1) BotSIM is designed for commercial task-oriented dialog systems 2) most of the commercial chatbots adopt a "rule-action-message” scheme, where there are clearly defined or easily inferred mappings from bot messages to rules/actions.
 3) not every bot platform supports intent detection APIs to use  4) template-matching is resource and cost effective than calling intent APIs powered by the neural-based intent models.
       A snippet of the automatically generated dialog act map for the dialog intent ``check the status of an existing issue`` is given below.
 The dialog acts inside each box come from the same sub-dialog.